devBert7/devBert7/README.md

 Full Stack Developer: MERN
 --------------------------

-Now in my 7th year, programming has become a passion.
-It continuously fascinates me and creates an itch to continue past each learning curve into a true professional.
-That said, within the MERN full stack, the majority of my experience is in front end, focused on React development.
-A programming confidence I possess is in the JavaScript stack using vanilla JS, jQuery, or React on the front end and Node / Express on the back end.
-I've tested my ability to write and deploy real code using many languages, frameworks, and packages.
-I've recently deepend my grasp of Big O notation and covered Data Structures and Algorithms in detail.
-I'll use this to optimize time and space complexity in future application effort, as I am currently doing with a large side project I'm pursuing in the mobile gaming space.
-Next is to deepen my understanding of system design and architecture.
+Now in my 7th year, programming has become a passion I can see myself doing as far into the future as I can imagine.

+As for skill, Vanilla JavaScript is a confidence, along with the MERN stack.
+The majority of my experience is in front end programming in the startup space, and continues into work and projects on the back end writing APIs and connecting efficient databases.

+I've tested my ability to write, test, bundle, and deploy real code.
+I've recently deepend my grasp of Big O notation and covered Data Structures and Algorithms in detail, and I have a sound grasp of Agile methodologies and DevOps as they apply to the development lifecycle.
+In the near future I plan to deepen my understanding of system design and architecture.

 * 🌍  I'm based in Phoenix
 * ✉️  You can contact me at [thielbert7@gmail.com](mailto:thielbert7@gmail.com)